Dhruv-coder-128/Simba_Intel/README.md

 # 🦁 Simba Intel

 **Simba Intel** is an AI-powered virtual assistant built with **Django, Python, and Groq AI**.
-It provides real-time conversational AI capabilities, chat session management, file analysis, and system monitoring through a modern web interface.
+It provides real-time conversational AI capabilities, chat session management, and system monitoring through a modern web interface.

 ## ✨ Features